tfeb/tfeb-lisp-tools/README.md

                  :verbose t)
 Looking for module :org.tfeb.utilities.permutations Probing /Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS/PERMUTATIONS.lisp
- from "/Local/packages/lispworks/lib/modules/*.lisp"
 Probing /Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS.lisp
- from "/Local/packages/lispworks/lib/modules/*.lisp"
-Found /Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS.64xfasl
+Found /System/Volumes/Data/Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS.lisp
-#P"/Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS.64xfasl"
+#P"/System/Volumes/Data/Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS.lisp"
+#P"/System/Volumes/Data/Local/packages/lispworks/lib/modules/ORG/TFEB/UTILITIES/PERMUTATIONS.lisp"
+3823180214
+nil
+nil
 ```

 This second example is betraying the fact that I'm on a Mac: the mac's filesystem is case-insensitive / case-preserving, so the file is being found with an uppercase filename, when its name is 'really' lowercase.
+If you provide the `debug`argument to `locate-module` you will get even more verbose output.

 ### A nice trick
 If you have Quicklisp, this works: